Learning noisy tissue dynamics across time scales

-We use a previously published dataset of ERK dynamics in epithelial MDCK monolayers and segment the cells to track the position, nuclear morphology and ERK signaling state of each cell~\cite{Boocock2020}.
-We trained the GWN on a time series of this data, and then provided with an unseen test set.
-The first 7 frames of the test set are provided to the GWN because history is required to make further predictions.
-Next, we query the model to predict the future signaling dynamics on unseen samples.
 We find that the GWN produces an output of wavelike dynamics that mimic the experiment (Fig.~\ref{fig_signaling}B-C).
-As the propagation of these waves is highly sensitive to the initial conditions and noise in the system, a bit like turbulent waves in the sea, the exact wave pattern cannot be predicted out to long time scales.
+As the propagation of these waves is highly sensitive to the initial conditions and noise in the system, the exact wave pattern cannot be predicted out to long time scales.
 Nonetheless, the predicted signaling patterns match the experiment in magnitude and fluctuations (Fig.~\ref{fig_signaling}D).
 Further, when we analyze the spatial and temporal correlations of the signaling waves we see that both the magnitude and variation in these correlations match the experiment (Fig.~\ref{fig_signaling}E-F).
-This suggests that the GWN has learned the same rules of signal propagation that are present in the experiment.
+This suggests that the same variables (cell morphology and positions plus ERK activity) that are relevant to the deterministic dynamics modeled in Ref.~\cite{Boocock2020} (i.e., that allow one to predict the future of the system) control the stochastic dynamics of the system.

-In this example, our algorithms reveal the different time scales at play in the tissue.
-Figure~\ref{fig_signaling}D shows evolution on a long time scale of the order of hundreds of minutes.
-In this case, the network captures long-term changes in the system, likely occurring through accumulated cell division and rearrangement that alter the structure of the tissue.
-On the other hand, Fig.~\ref{fig_signaling}E shows how the network captures the two shorter time scales associated with the oscillation and decorrelation of the waves, of the order of 10 to 20 minutes.
-These timescales are associated with protein signaling dynamics that occur within the cell and are passed to neighboring cells.
-In short, our generative model learns the mechanochemical coupling between active stress and the ERK pathway that underlie the spatiotemporal patterns in the MDCK monolayers and gives access to all many-body correlations.
+Beyond this qualitative conclusion, our algorithm reveals the different time scales at play in the tissue: Fig.~\ref{fig_signaling}D shows evolution on a long time scale of the order of hundreds of minutes while Fig.~\ref{fig_signaling}E shows how the network captures the two shorter time scales associated with the oscillation and decorrelation of the waves, of the order of 10 to 20 minutes.
+It is the interplay between the protein signaling dynamics on short time scales and the accumulation of many discrete events (cell division and rearrangement) that make the tissue move on the longer time scales.
+To sum up, our generative model discovers directly from data the mechanochemical coupling between active stress and the ERK pathway that underlie the spatiotemporal patterns in the MDCK monolayers and gives access to all many-body correlations.

-\textbf{Outlook.} To sum up, we have developed a framework to learn neural stochastic differential equations describing the dynamics of interacting cells in biological tissues.
-Our method, based on graph neural networks, is geared towards discrete data, not restricted to biology, such as individual cells or particles with unknown interactions.
-The resulting description encompasses both physical and biological degrees of freedom, including cell states and signaling pathways.